agnescameron/blog/_posts/2021-04-01-terminal-interfaces.md

 "node /Users/agnes/etc/bot/index.js"'"""
 ```

-Mostly, this exercise has given me some impetus to rewrite the helper command I keep in my bash profile to do some more elaborate tasks (currently just limited to navigating to directories and opening new windows with a specific profile).s
+Mostly, this exercise has given me some impetus to rewrite the helper command I keep in my bash profile to do some more elaborate tasks (currently just limited to navigating to directories and opening new windows with a specific profile).